 When is my tax payment due?

 The quarterly due dates are as follows: February 1, May 1, August 1, November l.
 There is a ten day grace period from each of the above dates which interest is charged.

 The interest rate is 8% interest on the first $1,500.00, and 18% for balances in excess of $1,500.00.
 This will be charged back to the original due date.

 How should I pay my taxes?

-Tax payments may be paid by mail or in person.
+Tax payments may be paid by mail or in person or online.
 When paying by mail please send a check with the appropriate payment stub.
 The canceled check will be the receipt.
 In person, please bring the entire bill and it will be receipted in the office.
 Automatic debit to your account and on line payment are also available for your convenience.

 My mortgage company pays my taxes, what are my responsibilities?

 You should only receive the advice copy of your tax bill if your lending institution pays your taxes.
 If you receive an original copy of the tax bill you should copy it for your records and mail the original to your lending institution.

 If I were to refinance or sell my home, what do I need to do?